Wednesday, November 28, 2012

 Summary: The life story of Jim Abbott, major league baseball pitcher, juxtaposed with the story of his no-hitter.

-What struck me most deeply about this memoir was the depth to which Abbott allowed himself to delve.
-Athletes, espcailly baseball players, are mostly guarded, unwilling to let anyone see behind the 10-foot-tall, bulletproof shields they believe they carry.
+My Thoughts: What struck me most deeply about this memoir was the depth to which Abbott allowed himself to delve.
+Athletes, especially baseball players, are mostly guarded, unwilling to let anyone see behind the 10-foot-tall, bulletproof shields they believe they carry.
 Yet, not one of them is Superman, despite what they may tell you.

 Abbott knew that coming in.
 Born without a right hand, he had something to prove, from the ballfields of Flint, Michigan, to Yankee Stadium.
 And he's correct - you can't write about him or what he's done without mentioning his deformity.
 It's a damn shame, but it's an essential facet of his story.